The deadline for summer applications is January 15, 2026. Everyone, including organizers and speakers, must submit an application.

 Organizers:

-Daniel Harlow, MIT, Massachusetts Institute of Technology
+Daniel Harlow, Massachusetts Institute of Technology

-Geoff Penington, University of California, Berkeley
+Geoff Penington, University of California Berkeley

 Julian Sonner, University of Geneva